jupyter-book/mystmd/docs/integrating-jupyter.md

 * - `url`
   - The base url of the Jupyter server you want to connect to
   - `http://localhost:8888`
-* - `token`
-  - The token needed to establish a connection
-  - `test-secret`
 ```

-This allows you to connect to local servers on a different port, or across a private network and provide specific tokens to establish the connection, it is also useful in cases where this information is provided dynamically (for example after a JupyterHub server has been provisioned, however this requires additional infrastructure to deploy).
+This allows you to connect to local servers on a different port, or across a private network and provide specific tokens to establish the connection, it is also useful in cases where this information is provided dynamically (for example after a JupyterHub server has been provisioned).

 For more on working locally see [](#start-a-local-jupyter-server).